 DR. BECK: Did the implications of your engagement with Luna bother you?
 Presumably you knew you’d have to tell Luna one day that you are not her real father.

-ERLAND: I would argue that it was better than growing up without a father at all.
+ERLAND: No, no, I would argue that it was better than growing up without a father at all.
 I grew up without one and I know how deep that hole is.
 So in my mind, giving a child a dad was a noble thing to do.

 DR. BECK: Did you ever have a feeling that what you were doing was somehow misguided?